hatappo/vscode-extension-vibe-notes/README.md

 ## Quick Start

-1. **Add a comment**: Right-click on any line → "Add Shadow Comment to Line"
+1. **Add a comment**: Right-click on any line → "Add Shadow Comment to Line" (opens a temporary editor for multi-line input)
 2. **Edit/Delete**: Use the CodeLens buttons above commented lines
 3. **View all comments**: Open the Shadow Comments panel in the Activity Bar